-- Trainees will develop critical thinking skills, including the ability to identify key biomedical questions and evaluate the appropriate approaches necessary to address the questions and advance the field.
+Develop critical thinking skills: develop the ability to identify key biomedical questions, evaluate appropriate approaches to address the questions and advance the field;

-- Trainees will develop skills to collaborate and work effectively with colleagues from diverse background and to promote an inclusive and welcoming research environment.
+Promote an inclusive and welcoming community: develop skills to collaborate and work effectively with colleagues from diverse backgrounds and to promote an inclusive and welcoming research environment;

 We are committed to providing a welcoming and inclusive training and research environment for all students.
 We work closely with the Graduate School Office of Inclusion and Student Engagement to provide an inclusive and holistic approach to graduate scholar success. https://gradschool.cornell.edu/diversity-inclusion/about-oise/